joeythomaschaske/lightning-litmus-library/README.md

 - <b>listOfParamNames</b>: A list of the parameter names of the invoked method.
 - <b>listOfArgs</b>: The actual argument values passed into this method at runtime.

+#### calls
+This parameter stores a list of `MockMethodCall` objects representing each call to the mock class.
+This is useful for asserting the order of method calls in a unit test and the parameters passed to each method.

 ### MockMethod

 A `MockMethod` represents a method to be mocked in a unit test.
 An instance of `MockMethod` holds all the parameters and returns the mocked values when invoked.